zenml-io/blog.zenml.io/_posts/2020-12-6-a-most-unusual-year.md

 ## A look at what we've got

 Taking stock of what we actually had, in terms of intellectual property, was a great recap of our journey so far [(if you're interested, check out a talk I recently gave on what we learned about ML pipelines)](https://www.youtube.com/watch?v=UDfxoKmc8qc).
-To summarise, we had to our name:
+To summarize, we had to our name:

 - A great team (experienced ML engineers, Ops expertise and a good entrepreneurial fit)
 - A purpose-built tech stack for reproducible ML pipelines